Nigel Larkin has worked with Bernard Cribbins, Jonny Vaughn, Nigel Marven, Tony Robinson, Bryan McNerney, Phil Harding,

 'Mount Stewart Restoration' (aired in Ireland in 2015).

-2017: February 15th: Interviwed for a report on 'Midlands Today' regarding the restoration work on the geology gallery at the National Trust property Biddulph Grange.
+2017: February 15th: Interviewed for a report on 'Midlands Today' regarding the restoration work on the geology gallery at the National Trust property Biddulph Grange.

-2017: February 28th: Interviwed for 'Secrets of the National Trust' regarding the restoration work on the geology gallery at Biddulph Grange.
+2017: February 28th: Interviwed for 'Secrets of the National Trust' (Channel 5) regarding the restoration work on the geology gallery at Biddulph Grange.

 Radio programmes, in approximate chronological order: